voluntarily/vly1/README.md

 Pull the code base

 **Note : Please make sure your MongoDB is running.** For MongoDB installation guide see [this](https://docs.mongodb.org/v3.0/installation/).
 Also `npm6` is required to install dependencies properly.
+However, Using Docker is cleaner and simpler - see below.

 ## Available Commands